Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 spec:
 ```

-The attributes provide the key values we need in order to understand how to define records for a given LB address based on the DNSPolicy targeting the gateway.
+The attributes provide the key and value we need in order to understand how to define records for a given LB address based on the DNSPolicy targeting the gateway.

 ### DNS Record Structure